gto76/python-cheatsheet/README.md

 (<class 'str'>, <class 'str'>, <class 'str'>)
 ```

-#### Some types do not have builtin names, so they must be imported:
+#### Some types do not have built-in names, so they must be imported:
 ```python
 from types import FunctionType, MethodType, LambdaType, GeneratorType
 ```